GeneGilSario/Research-Repository-WC/Submission/planning/problem.md

 Input: "userName"
 Output: "Nice to meet you {name}.
 Your alarm just rang, would you rather sleep in?
 Input: "yes"
 Output: "Snoozing on?
 Great choice! {name}
 (I mean what's the point of the alarm in the first place...)
 Do you have important work to do today?"

+Input: "userName"
+Output: "Nice to meet you {name}.
+Your alarm just rang, would you rather sleep in?
 Input: "no"
 Output: "Righto {name}, would you like to have breakfast first thing in morning?"